Mhtag/webscrapping_project/README.md

 * Then we will Paginate through all of the webpages and extract all the required information from each page.
 * [Then will save the data in csv format by using pandas library.](https://github.com/Mhtag/webscrapping_project/blob/main/holiday_homes.csv).

-# UseCase
+# Use Cases
     * Providing quick information to potential clients of various cottages, who are planning for holidays.
     * Provide information to a new Buisness owner and competitor looking to get into the field of tourism.

-# Limitation of WebScraping
+# Limitations of WebScraping
-    * Prior to Scraping website we should check if a website allows to be scrape or not by using **/robots.txt**, suppose if we want to look at google if it allows it to be scraped or not then we will use **www.google.com/robots.txt**.
+    * Prior to Scraping website we should check if a website allows to be scrape or not by using /robots.txt, suppose if we want to look at google if it allows it to be scraped or not then we will use www.google.com/robots.txt
     * Another limitation is that if you provide to much requests at bulk, then website might get slow and the website admin might block your IP address from acessing the website.